NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Compare

-Romania vs Other Countries
+Romania vs the rest

-See how Romania stacks up against other popular expat destinations
+See how Romania stacks up against other popular expat destinations.

 Rankings

-Where Does Romania Rank?
+Where Romania ranks

 FAQ